princyok/princyok.github.io/_posts/2020-03-13-some-musings-about-ai.markdown

 A lot of the hype that has sprung up around ANI in the last decade was driven by the progress made with applying deep neural networks (a.k.a. deep learning) to supervised learning tasks (we will talk more about these below) and more recently to reinforcement learning tasks.

 A supervised learning task is one were the mathematical model (what we would call the AI if we’re still doing buzzspeak) is trained to associate inputs with their correct outputs, so that it can later produce a correct output when fed an input it never saw during training.
-An example is when Google Lens recognizes the kind of shoe you are pointing the camera at, or when IBM’s Watson transcribes your vocal speech to text.
+An example is when [Google Lens](https://lens.google.com/){:target='blank'} recognizes the kind of shoe you are pointing the camera at, or when IBM Watson transcribes your vocal speech to text.
 Google Lens can recognize objects in images because the neural network powering it has been trained with images where the objects in them have been correctly labelled, so that when it later sees a new image it has never seen before, it can still recognize patterns that it already learned during training.

 In reinforcement learning, you have an agent that tries to maximize future cumulative reward by exploring and exploiting the environment.
 That’s what DeepMind's [AlphaGo](https://www.youtube.com/watch?v=WXuK6gekU1Y){:target="_blank"} is in a nutshell.
 It takes in the current board configuration as input data and spits out the next move to play that will maximize the chances of winning the match.